Human and Animal Health Threat

 Release date:

-Read full articleCheck animals often for wounds, odor, discharge, and changes in behavior.
+Read the full PDF about NRCS New Mexico assistance for New World screwwormCheck animals often for wounds, odor, discharge, and changes in behavior.

 Clean, disinfect, and protect wounds promptly.
 Isolate animals with open wounds when possible.